Arts for All

-Contact Frank Hernandez, Director of Arts for All, with questions and inquiries.
+Contact Charlie Paige, Director of Disability Program Services, with questions and inquiries.

 It all started in 1985, when Marcia Berger, a Tucson pediatric physical therapist, started an after-school program called Third St. Kids.
 Her idea was simple: bring the performing arts into the lives of children with and without disabilities.

-The following year, Steven L. Sles, founder of Arts for All, Inc., gave the nonprofit organization to Marcia.
-Since that humble beginning 36 years ago, our association has dedicated itself to delivering high-quality art education and experiences for children with and without disabilities and adults with disabilities.
-It’s done through innovative programs that combine the arts and human services, such as the Adult Day Program, Out-of-School Time, and Winter and Summer Arts Camps.
+The following year, Steven L. Sles, founder of Arts for All gave the nonprofit organization to Marcia.
+Since that humble beginning 36 years ago, Arts for All has dedicated itself to delivering high-quality art education and experiences for adults with disabilities.
+It’s done through innovative programs that combine the arts and human services.

 Donate to Arts for All